neil0306/Data-Structure-in-C/README.md

 # Data-Structure-in-C
 My notes about some basic data structure.
+Only for my personal use.
-Codes will be written in C language.
+Codes will be written in C/C++ language.